ARM9/bass/doc/commands.md

 ```html
 endian <lsb | msb>
 ```
 This command controls whether multi-byte values (eg from dw and dd) are output in little-endian (lsb) or big-endian (msb) format.
+Default is lsb.

 >**Note:**<br/>
 > Most architectures (should) call this command when they get activated.
 This may lead to confusion, so keep it in mind.